edera-dev/krata/README.md

 ### Are external contributions accepted?

-Currently no external contributions are accepted. krata is in it's early days and the project is provided under AGPL.
+Currently no external contributions are accepted. krata is in its early days and the project is provided under AGPL.
 Edera may decide to change licensing as we start to build future plans, and so all code here is provided to show what is possible, not to work towards any future product goals.

 ### What are the future plans?